twlatl/asteroids/INSTRUCTIONS.md

 - **Escape**: Quit game

 ## Gameplay Elements

+### Audio System
+- **Sound Effects**: Realistic arcade-style sound effects for shooting, thrusting, and explosions
+- **Background Music**: Dynamic beat music that changes based on remaining asteroids
+- **Enemy Sounds**: Alien ships make a distinct sound while on screen
+- **Audio Management**: All sounds automatically stop when the game ends

 ### Ship
 - Your triangular spaceship starts in the center of the screen